loganripplinger/mtpb/README.md

 ```
 localhost:3000/room/4-digit-room code
 ```
+This will spawn a bot that will attempt to join the room.
+You can spawn as many bots to join the room as you'd like by submitting the room code again.

-All data currently prints out to the console and will not be sent to the website.
+**All data currently prints out to the console and will not be sent to the website.**